mmelko/fabric-deployer/README.md

         [child,ssh,ens];host;user;pass| ... |

- If is container specified as `child`, others fields are automaticly ignored.
+ If the container is specified as `child`, others fields are automaticly ignored.
  For adding container to ensemble we should specify it as `ens`

  __Container name:__